maksimgm/engineering_blog/git_workflow (updated).md

 ### Performing a Pull Request

-1. Navigate to the page with the GitHub repo.
+1. Navigate to the repo on GitHub.
 2. On the left side of the page you will see a green button with two arrows.
 Click on it.
 3. Make sure your base is **Master** and compare is **sidebar**.
 Click _create pull request_
 4. Enter the title of the request and leave a comment.
-Make sure to tag the individual who will approve the pull request using , _@_ followed by their GitHub username.
+Make sure to tag the people who you'd like to be notified of the pull request using , _@_ followed by their GitHub username.

 ### Conclusion

 This information sounds confusing at first.
 However, if you follow the steps provided, you will have no problem getting through the git workflow.
-Remember to run, `git branch` and `git status` often.
-This way you do not get lost.
-Plus, it is a good habit to get into, in order to avoid technical errors.
+Remember, the point of pull requests is to formalize the collaborative process, and allow other decelopers to review your code before it is merged into **Master**.
+Since line comments are available in pull requests, developers can have a conversation about the code, then make changes, in light of such converations, commiit new solutions, then discuss those as well.